CLHS-Comp-Sci/csis-quarter-1-project-Alisyem/README.md

 - [ ] Research and gather relevant background knowledge
 - [X] Create step by step process of checklist items needed to complete project
 - [ ] Code and Create Project following your given steps
-- [ ] Randomly generate characters.
+- [ ] Randomly generate a number of characters requested by the user.
 - [ ] Create a string and print it.
 - [ ] Store it in a text file in a uniform manner that would allow it to be called later on, likely by skipping a line if there is a single character in the first line.
 - [ ] (Optional) Be able to call a text file and create an array from each line, and call from it.